matldupont/matdupont-dev/blog/220127/01-setup.md

 Here's what I'm thinking, and why:

 I know [React](https://reactjs.org/) really well.
-I also want to learn Vue and Svelte... but I have zero interest in learning Angular.
+I also want to learn Vue and Svelte at some point.
 So, I'll be using React as the main container for the site.

 Ideally, I'll be learning the other two (and maybe others down the road) and will be able to use this site as a playground to learn and practice with the other frameworks.